Item added to basket:

 The BatteryBack scheme offers a national collection and treatment service for all types of batteries.
 In 2010 it became a legal requirement for producers and retailers selling over 32kg of batteries per year to take back batteries from their customers.

 Rapid Electronics is working with BatteryBack to help dispose of used batteries.
-We now have the facility on site to dispose of batteries in a safe and environmentally friendly way.
-Simply visit the Rapid Trade Counter with your old batteries and we will dispose of them free of charge.
+We have the facility on site to dispose of batteries in a safe and environmentally friendly way.
+Please contact us in advance to arrange the safe disposal of your used batteries.
 Customers who do not live locally can also take advantage of the BatteryBack scheme.
 The following information will help you find your local Company that will dispose of your batteries free of charge.

 |Helpline:||0844 800 5671|